paothinnapat/nextjs-patient/README.md

 - Add more detailed styling for better responsiveness
 - Implement error handling and loading states
 - Add indicators for patient activity (submitted, actively filling, inactive)

+## Current Issues

+- If input form doesn't reflect on real-time in staff view page, please try run this project on your local